mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/high-performance-processor-architecture.typ

 Whether branch predictors can be "timely" in the same manner is perhaps up for debate.
 When fetching multiple instructions per cycle, a branch prediction can be "late" without affecting performance as long as the processor is not completing instrucitons faster than they can be fetched.
+In fact, processors will commonly have several branch predictors where a fast predictor redirects instruction fetch quickly.
+If a more accurate but slower predictor later disagrees with the prediction, instruction fetch is redirected to use the higher accuraly prediction.